fuweijie/fuweijie.github.io/_pages/about.md

   - /about.html
 ---

 I am a last-year Ph.D. student at School of Computer Science and Information in Hefei University of Technology.
 I am working at the Lab of Media Computing (LMC) under the supervision of Prof. [Meng Wang](https://sites.google.com/view/meng-wang/home) (Fellow, IEEE).
 Before being a Ph.D.
-Candidate, I received my B.S. degree in E.E. at Hefei University of Technology in 2015. <b>Currently, I am looking for industrial jobs in China.</b>
+Candidate, I received my B.S. degree in E.E. at Hefei University of Technology in 2015. <b>Currently, I am looking for an (industrial) research jobs on machine learning and computer vision.
+Feel free to drop me an email!</b>

 # Research Interests
 Large-scale Machine Learning